schluppeck/dafni/firstAnalysis.md

 - **Stats.** We want to specify a full model.
 To do this, we need to use the timing information from the experiment. **Can you remember what this was?**
 - Let's use the **Model Setup Wizard** button, as our experimental design nicely fits one of the pre-prepared options.
 Timing??

+#### Explanatory variables

-For FSL design matrix rules, this means for two EVs and "square wave" settings, you can use:
+For FSL design matrix rules, this means for two EVs and "square wave" settings, you can use the following.
+I called the two EVs "faces" and "objects".
+You can use F and O instead -- the calculations will be the same, just the naming in figures, data will obviously be different.

 | setting     | Faces  | Objects |
 | :---------- | :----- | :------ |